aleenprd/credit-risk-sqlite-dbt-core/README.md

 Back to the point, I decided that for some ML models downstream (except for trees), NULL values are not acceptable and that I would like to replace the NULLs with some values.
 My current logic was to take the average between the min/max low and high FICO ranges and put them in a [**seeds**](https://docs.getdbt.com/docs/build/seeds) (DBT concept) CSV file, from which I created a seeds table.
 I use these values to fill in the NULLS.
 I see it as an acceptable practice because we can version control it and change it easily so we can even backpropagate changes within our warehouse.

-> <b>Obs:<b> Actually, when fico_range_low is missing, fico_range_high is present and vice-versa so we can safely assume that missing values are a symptom of the FICO ranges being equal.
+> <b>Obs:</b> Actually, when fico_range_low is missing, fico_range_high is present and vice-versa so we can safely assume that missing values are a symptom of the FICO ranges being equal.
 This will become the final workaround.
+>

 <b>Machine Learning Feature Selection</b>